blue-marble/gridpath/doc/source/database.rst

 timepoint is part of a spinup or lookahead, the month of this timepoint, and the hour of day of this timepoint.

 The :code:`inputs_temporal_horizon_timepoints` table describes how timeponts are organized into horizons for each temporal_scenario_id, subproblem_id, and stage_id.
 A timepoint can belong to more than one horizon if those horizons are of different balancing types (e.g. the same horizon can belong to a 'day' horizon, a 'week' horizon, a 'month' horizons, and a 'year' horizon).

+A scenario's temporal setup is selected via the :code:`temporal_scenario_id` column of the :code:`scenarios` table.